LokiΒΆ

-By enabling this toolset, HolmesGPT will fetch node and pods logs from Loki by proxying through a Grafana instance.
+By enabling this toolset, HolmesGPT will fetch node and pods logs from Loki.
+Loki can be accessed directly or by proxying through a Grafana instance.

 You should enable this toolset to replace the default kubernetes/logs toolset if all your kubernetes/pod logs are consolidated inside Loki.
 It will make it easier for HolmesGPT to fetch incident logs, including the ability to precisely consult past logs.